Super Easy Tips to Learn Medical Terminology

 Taber’s Medical Dictionary: Over 65,000 terms, 1,200 photos, 32,000 audio pronunciations, 100+ videos, and more than 600 patient-care statements.

-Medical Terminology and Abbreviations: A list of abbreviations, prefixes and suffixes to help you understand complex medical terms.
+Medical Terminology and Abbreviations: Over 1000 abbreviations, prefixes, and suffixes to help you memorize and understand complex medical terminology.

 Med Term Scramble: A free game that lets you test your knowledge of medical terms.
 Over 30 word lists to choose from.
 The app is also available for Android devices.

-Learn Medical Terminology: This app contains lists of prefixes, roots and suffixes.
-You’ll also discover links to other free interactive medical terminology exercises and e-learning courses.
+Learn Medical Terminology: This app is dedicated to understanding the language of medicine.
+It contains lists of prefixes, roots, and suffixes and is ideal for exam revision.
+The app also offers interactive medical terminology exercises and e-learning courses.

-Medical Terms EN: Learn the most common medical terms, diseases, tests and symptoms.
-Voice enabled search with word prediction and smart options let you narrow search results to abbreviations.
+Medical Terms EN: With this simple, powerful and free app you can reveal meanings of thousands of medical terms in the English language.
+Voice-enabled search with word prediction and smart options let you narrow search results to abbreviations.

 3. Learn Latin Roots: Create Your Own Medical Terminology Cheat Sheet